Anandu7/Anandu7/README.md

 ### Hi there 👋

+I am anandu, a software enthusiast
+I like to learn app develpment
+I'm currently learning python and java

 <!--
 **Anandu7/Anandu7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.